-Usually, I’m a “who says you can’t?” gal, urging ladies to stand up against commony-held fashion beliefs.
+Usually, I’m a “who says you can’t?” gal, urging ladies to stand up against pointless fashion rules.
 White after Labor Day?
 Who says we can’t?
 A patent leather purse with patent leather shoes?
 Who says we can’t?

+That’s why I say yes to the idea of age-appropriate clothing.
 By this I don’t mean creating a tweed-n-turtleneck-only wardrobe immediately following our 35th birthday.
-By all means, we should flaunt our figures (and hair, and nails. . . ) while staying on-trend, age be damned.
-Well, within reason.
-What I’m talking about are ladies in their mid 30s or older who:
+By all means, we should flaunt our figures (and hair and nails) while staying on-trend, age be damned.
+Within reason, that is.

 regularly sport graphic tees with images of a giant M&M, Smurfette or retro Chuck Woolery face

 think images of kitty cats (cartoon or actual) on sweaters, totes and scarves are rockin’

 routinely wear an off-the-shoulder, mega-high slit dress (think: Jennifer Lopez at the Grammy Awards)

 The Not-Too-Little LBD